chika-12/App_academy/python_project/book_project/project/alien_invasion/README.md

                 have to press "q" on your keyboard to quit as this is the only way to close the python window that will be automatically created  by lunching this game.

+                Nb: You might need to install pygame for this game run on your system:
+                To install pygame type this on your terminal: python3 -m pip install --user pygame or python -m pip install --user pygame

     This file will be updated................................